2e3s/awatcher/README.md

 The first matching filter stops the replacement.
 There should be at least 1 match field, and at least 1 replace field for a valid filter.
-Matches are case sensitive regular expressions between implici ^ and $:
+Matches are case sensitive regular expressions between implicit ^ and $:
 - `.` matches 1 any character
 - `.*` matches any number of any characters
 - `.+` matches 1 or more any characters.